Friday, January 29, 2021

 Age Vaccination Credentials

-Vaccinating the world’s population against COVID-19 is more than a pharmaceutical and logistics endeavor.
-It also requires the psychology of persuasion.
-As of mid-October 2020, only about 20% of U.S. registered voters said they’d use the vaccine as soon as one became available.
+Vaccinating the world’s population against COVID-19 was more than a pharmaceutical and logistics endeavor.
+It also required the psychology of persuasion.

-Research at China’s Sun Yat‐sen University on consumers from America’s Midwest and other geographical areas hint at one tip for increasing acceptance of the vaccine: Emphasize aspects of it which have been around for a long time.
+Research at China’s Sun Yat‐sen University on American consumers hints at one tip for increasing acceptance of a vaccine: Emphasize aspects of it which have been around for a long time.
 How is it similar to vaccines developed in prior decades which have proven to be successful and safe?

 The general finding is that people prefer pharmaceuticals which have a longer history.
 The studies did identify a consumer segment which opts for newer potions, thinking this signals increased effectiveness.
 It happened even when these people were told the newly and formerly developed medications were equally efficacious.
 But given those claims, most of the study participants expressed a preference for the treatment with the longer tenure.
 In a supplementary study, the researchers found that physicians, too, prefer to prescribe medications which have been around longer.